trussworks/react-uswds/README.md

 @import '~@trussworks/react-uswds/lib/index.css';
 ```

-Note: If you aren't already using USWDS as a dependency, you will also need to import uswds styles. **[Read more info about using USWDS styles and assets here](./docs/styles_and_assets.md)**
+Note: If you aren't already using USWDS as a dependency, you also need to import uswds styles. **[Read more info about using USWDS styles and assets here](./docs/styles_and_assets.md)**

 Having issues?
 See [FAQs](./docs/faqs.md).